About Dr. Barry Asmus - Senior Economist at the National Center for Policy Analysis :

 What Dr. Barry Asmus Talks About:

 What will the 21st century look like for America?
-Is exceptionalism attainable or old school?
-Have we lost the fundamental characteristics that have defined America's greatness?
-Dr. Asmus describes the six critical factors that drive a growing economy and a successful nation.
+What are America's biggest challenges and opportunities?
+Can we retain the fundamental characteristics that have defined America's greatness?
+Dr. Asmus describes the three inviolable drivers of a free market economy as well as the three economic freedoms that produce remarkable prosperity.

-Energy: The Stone Age didn't end for lack of stones and neither will the fossil fuel age end for lack of energy.
-What are the economic implications of America's discovery of the four largest gas fields in the world?
-Can America become energy independent?
-Is energy the main key to growth?
+The Stone Age didn't end for lack of stones and neither will the fossil fuel age end for lack of energy.
+The economic implications of America's discovery of the four largest gas fields in the world through vertical and horizontal drilling and fracking are causing many economists to call it the game changer of the century.
+The U.S. is now the fastest growing energy producer on the planet.
+Add the positive geopolitical and wealth producing consequences and our economic future has brightened considerably.

 Your passion and energy, combined with the insightful message you delivered, helped to make this years events the best ever.